-Service Agency or position of person who performs the service Eligibility criteria for students to receive the service Position of person determining eligibility of service and the level of support Criteria for determining when the service is no longer required Procedure for resolving disputes about eligibility and level of support (if available) Articulation (mild): Parent Articulation Training Program (PATP) Board staff- SLP Student has mild articulation difficulty and is stimulable for targeted sounds Board SLP Referring SLP in community (First Words, CHEO School-based Rehabilitation Services, CHEO CTC, private practice) Workshop has been provided to parents Case conference CHEO and their contracted therapy agency criteria for direct therapy determines eligibility for Discharged when presenting with a mild to moderate articulation problem.
-CHEO may discharge to Parent Articulation Training Program (PAT-P) Parental request for termination of service No follow-up support Student is uncooperative Further discharge criteria as per CHEO Case conference Parent(s)/guardian(s) can appeal to CHEO Contact person - care coordinator 613-737-7600 ext.1794 CHEO appeals process under review Board staff - educational assistant (EA), teacher, principal, office staff Request must be made in writing from the parent and physician Physicians must specify the medication, dosage, frequency, method, side effects, and the duration of administration (as per MOE Policy/ Program Memo.
-No. 81) Physician Parent(s)/ guardian(s) Principal Direction from physician and approval of parent(s)/ guardian(s) Case conference Catheterization Board staff - EA (trained by appropriate agency) Student Dependent or assistance required for catheterization Physician Parent(s)/ guardian(s) Principal Direction from physician and approval of parent(s)/ guardian(s) Independence achieved for self- catheterization Change in medical condition Case conference
+Service Agency or position of person who performs the service Eligibility criteria for students to receive the service Position of person determining eligibility of service and the level of support Criteria for determining when the service is no longer required Procedure for resolving disputes about eligibility and level of support (if available) Articulation (mild): Parent Articulation Training Program (PATP) Board staff- SLP Student has mild articulation difficulty and is stimulable for targeted sounds Board SLP Referring SLP in community (First Words, CHEO School-based Rehabilitation Services, CHEO CTC, private practice) Workshop has been provided to parents Case conference Articulation (moderate to severe), motor speech, fluency, voice, resonance CHEO and their contracted therapy agency Attendance at an elementary or secondary school Student has an Ontario Health Card Student meets eligibility and behavioural criteria for direct therapy Student is in senior kindergarten or older School board or other SLPs refer student to CHEO using the School Speech Therapy referral form after initial assessment Student has an Ontario Health Card CHEO care coordinator Board staff - SLP pre- referral assessment (Board SLP determines eligibility for referral; CHEO therapist determines eligibility for service) Discharged when presenting with a mild to moderate articulation problem.
+CHEO may discharge to Parent Articulation Training Program (PAT-P) Parental request for termination of service No follow-up support Student is uncooperative Further discharge criteria as per CHEO Case conference Parent(s)/caregiver(s) can appeal to CHEO Contact person - care coordinator 613-737-7600 ext.1794 CHEO appeals process under review Administration of Prescribed Medications Board staff - educational assistant (EA), teacher, principal, office staff Request must be made in writing from the parent and physician Physicians must specify the medication, dosage, frequency, method, side effects, and the duration of administration (as per MOE Policy/ Program Memo.
+No. 81) Physician Parent(s)/ caregiver(s) Principal Direction from physician and approval of parent(s)/ caregiver(s) Case conference Catheterization Board staff - EA (trained by appropriate agency) Student Dependent or assistance required for catheterization Physician Parent(s)/ caregiver(s) Principal Direction from physician and approval of parent(s)/ caregiver(s) Independence achieved for self-catheterization Change in medical condition Case conference